logicahealth/eHMP/adk/product/production/documentation/adk/ui-library/components.md

 ## Notification  ##

 ### Overview ###
 **ADK.UI.Notification** provides a standard approach for generating and showing a growl-type alert that is 508 compliant and has consistent HTML styling. _ADK.UI.Notification_ should be used for notifications of actions completed, such as successfully submitting a form.
+Optically a callback function can be invoked on click event.
+Also it can become sticky to remain on the screen where sticky growl alert remains unique by preventing another sticky growl alert with same message from being displayed.
+See the options below.

 ### Basic Usage ###
 _ADK.UI.Notification_ is an object constructor.
 The following is an example of creating and showing a new _ADK.UI.Notification_: